Date of Bulletin Publication: July 1, 2020

 Course schedules are published separately from this bulletin.
 Schedules are available at the School and upon request by phone or email.
 They are also posted on the School’s website: https://royfaron.com.

 Use of Technology in the Classroom

 The Roy Faron School of Real Estate is not responsible for lost or stolen electronic devices.

 The Roy Faron School of Real Estate DOES provide wireless Internet access.

-The use of electronic devices (other than a basic calculator) is strictly prohibited during all quizzes and exams.
+- The use of electronic devices is strictly prohibited during all quizzes and exams.

 Courses at the Roy Faron School of Real Estate are open to enrolled students only.

 Enrolled students MAY NOT bring visitors or guests to the classroom.
 Students may not bring children or pets

 into the classroom and there are no facilities for children or pets at the school.